manonpbart/Efficient-Optical-Neural-Network-Training/README.md

 ### Optical Linear Transformations:

-Optical linear transformations between to arbitrary amplitude and/or phase encoded field of views may also be approximated using the code provided.
+Optical linear transformations between two arbitrary amplitude and/or phase encoded field of views may also be generated using the code provided, where the training will determine the phase masks necessary for the transformation.
 Below are examples of several linear transformations.

 <img width="590" height="220" alt="84b71c61-ba52-4f76-b7fa-cf96a0d83b88" src="https://github.com/user-attachments/assets/0611d8e2-78ba-4666-a7b6-d720150831f5" />

 <img width="898" height="202" alt="fceb2e70-385b-4d0e-8237-3573deebb36e-1" src="https://github.com/user-attachments/assets/9dcc688c-ca2c-4931-9755-6166da086673" />

+An example of the input encoding and training is shown in the Generation of Arbitrary Linear Transformations section of ONNSupplemental.ipynb.

-## License
+## Upcoming Changes

+This code will soon be optimized using JAX to support faster training.